jialei0701/ANN/周嘉荣11818381/code/README.md

 ###### 4.3.3 Important notes on initialization, model mode and model convergence.

-It is very important to provide a reasonable initialization for our model.
+It is very important to provide a reasonable initialization for the model.
 In the previous step of data preparation, we provide a scratch model for the NIH dataset, in which both the coarse and fine stages are initialized using the weights of an FCN-8s model (please refer to the [FCN project](https://github.com/shelhamer/fcn.berkeleyvision.org)).